kapetan/dns/README.md

 ﻿# DNS

-A DNS library written in C# targeting .NETStandard 1.5.
+A DNS library written in C# targeting .NET Standard 1.5.
+Versions prior to version two (2.0.0) were written for .NET 4 using blocking network operations.
+Version two and above use asynchronous operations.

 Available through NuGet.

 	Install-Package DNS